 In December 2012, the State Board of Education voted to offer districts a menu of school readiness assessments.
 Beginning in 2010, CDE engaged a school readiness assessment committee with early childhood educators and experts from across Colorado to advise the department on implementation of the school readiness initiative.
 The committee assisted in the review of assessments following the criteria established in CAP4K.
 To review the rubric, please read the Request for Information RFI School Readiness Assessment 2014 2

 CAP4K does not provide funding for school readiness assessments.
 Colorado’s Race to the Top Early Learning Challenge Fund grant will cover the initial cost of school readiness assessment subscriptions.
 If you missed the application for school year 2015-2016, you can complete the Online Application (Survey Monkey), then print the Assurances pages 6-8 from the the Paper Application, complete, and submit to Mandy Christensen, firstname.lastname@example.org.

-CDE has been guiding districts to implement school readiness provisions of CAP4K in either the 2013-14 and 2014-15 school years with full implementation scheduled for the 2015-16 school year.
+CDE has been guiding districts to implement school readiness provisions of CAP4K in the 2013-14 and 2014-15 school years with full implementation scheduled for the 2015-16 school year.
 In response to requests from district leaders and kindergarten teachers, CDE has determined that there are options to increase local flexibility for implementation of school readiness assessments.
 As districts implement school readiness assessments for the 2015-2016 school year, districts may:

 - Use the full school readiness assessment system according to the publisher’s guidelines.

 - Use a reduced item version of the school readiness assessment system assessing only the domains required in legislation (Social Emotional, Physical, Coognitive, Language, Literacy, Math).